grafana/grafana/docs/sources/http_api/reporting.md

 401 | Authentication failed, refer to [Authentication API]({{< relref "../http_api/auth.md" >}}).
 403 | User is authenticated but is not authorized to generate the report.
 404 | Report not found.
 500 | Unexpected error or server misconfiguration.
-Refer to body and/or server logs for more details.
+Refer to server logs for more details.